symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 .. tip::

-   The file name ``model.php`` is used because the logic and data access of an application is traditionally known as the "model" layer.
+   The filename ``model.php`` is used because the logic and data access of an application is traditionally known as the "model" layer.
 In a well-organized application, the majority of the code representing your "business logic" should live in the model (as opposed to living in a controller).
 And unlike